A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar menu.

 You will notice a ‘Links’ widget in the Available Widgets section …

-Drag the ‘Links’ widget to one of the widget areas and drop it wherever you would like your links section to show up …
+Drag the ‘Links’ widget to one of your widget sections and drop it wherever you want the links to display …

-(Add a links widget to your widget bar using drag and drop)
+(Add a links widget to a widgetized menu)

-The Links widget provides various configurable options.
-For example, you can specify what information you want to display about your links and how many links you would like displayed on your sidebar …
+The Links widget provides various options.
+For example, you can specify what information you want displayed about your links and how many links you want to display on your sidebar menu …

-You can also add multiple link widgets to your sidebar and footer.
-This allows you to add and feature a number of link sections on your site …
+You can add as many link widgets to your sidebar as you want.
+This allows you to add and display specific link sections throughout your site …

 (Link widget options – Select Link Category)

-You can sort links by Link title, Link ID, Link rating, or display links in Random order …
+You can sort links by Link rating, Link title, Link ID, or display links in Random order …

-After setting up your Links widget, click Save to update your settings.
-A link section will show on your site …
+When you have finished setting up your links widget, click the Save button to update your settings.
+Your link section should show up immediately on your site …

 (An example of how links can be displayed on your site’s sidebar)